-Planning to visit the wonderful country of Malaysia and are now wondering if there is an Elephant Sanctuary in Malaysia.
-And yes, there are elephant sanctuaries in Malaysia but not as many as Thailand.
+Planning to visit the wonderful country of Malaysia and are wondering if there is an Elephant Sanctuary in Malaysia.
+The main aim of the elephant sanctuaries is to care for elephants and to provide a safe home for the elephants.
+And yes, there are elephant sanctuaries in Malaysia but not as many as in Thailand.

 In a perfect world, we would not need elephant sanctuaries but unfortunately, elephants need to be saved or rescued.
-Elephants are been forced to work, zoos, circus, their habitat been destroyed or have been orphaned or injured.
+As elephants have been forced to work, circuses, their habitat been destroyed, or have been orphaned or injured.

 Learn More On Malaysia